mjordan/islandora_workbench/README.md

 #### Typed Relation fields

-Fields that have the "Typed Relation" type take structured values and need to be entered in a specific way in the CSV file.
+Unlike most field types, which take a string or an integer as their value in the CSV file, fields that have the "Typed Relation" type take structured values that need to be entered in a specific way in the CSV file.
 An example of this type of field is the "Linked Agent" field in the Repository Item content type created by the Islandora Defaults module.

 The values for the "linked Agent" field, for example, are comprised of three parts, each separated by a colon (`:`).
 For example: